Albert0i/json-server-tutorial/README.md

 [![alt The Unparalleled Adventure of One Hans Pfaall](img/The_Unparalleled_Adventure_of_One_Hans_Pfaall.png)](https://www.youtube.com/watch?v=FZ7qdTV4ouo)

 ## Forward
 It was a hot day after mid-autumn.
 The whole city was enshrouded by moan and deadly pain.
 Every pores were blocked with dirt, respiratory was scarcely possible.
-Stalking through the dust, I reached the station and waited for the return carriage.
+Stalking through the dust, I managed to reach the station and get ready for return carriage.
 Neither stars nor crescent presented in the firmament.

 ## I. To prepare
 ```bash